Angelbachtal: Michelfeld

 Michelfeld was first mentioned in the Lorsch Codex in 831.
 From 1508 to 1806 Michelfeld was under the control of the Knights of Gemmingen.
 In 1806 Michelfeld became part of Baden.

 Role of Eichtersheim and Michelfeld in the Revolution of 1848

 Because of the association of Eichtersheim and Michelfeld with Friedrich Hecker popular committees quickly formed and had great resonance with the population at large.
 The popular committee in Eichtersheim included 126 members, while in Michelfeld there were 87.
-This in view of the fact that Eichtersheim had at that time only about 150 families (in a population of 750), one can say that the entire village embraced the revolution.
+As Eichtersheim had at that time only about 150 families (in a population of 750), one can say that the entire village embraced the revolution.
 By way of the police lists, in which the participants in the revolutionary movement and their "high treason" is documented, one can conclude that the citizens of Eichterheim and Michelfeld participated in the mobilization and support of the "first contingent."
 It is also remarkable that the revolutionaries spanned the entire range of professions, for example, mayor, court clerk, businessman, farmer, innkeeper, etc.

 After the revolution failed, both communities suffered greatly from the punishments that followed.